When a justice system doesn’t work, you’re more likely to become a victim of crime and less likely to receive help when you are a victim.

 The teams work to ensure that word spreads about these “proof points,” sharing about the victories with key stakeholders and making sure that media outlets are aware of the cases’ outcomes.

-In Mukono County, Uganda, officers often couldn't help widows threatened by violent property-grabbers because they couldn't reach the victims' rural homes, so IJM provided basic equipment to the stations, including a motorcycle to reach crime scenes.
+In Mukono County, Uganda, officers often couldn't help widows threatened by violent perpetrators of land theft because they couldn't reach the victims' rural homes, so IJM provided basic equipment to the stations, including a motorcycle to reach crime scenes.

 In Cambodia, IJM has trained hundreds of officers on all aspects of implementing Cambodia's anti-trafficking laws justly - from survivor-centered interviewing, to evidence-gathering, to working with local community members to address trafficking.